-The new temple became very popular, thousands of piligrims came here and more and more monks venerated Buddha here.
+The new temple became very popular, thousands of pilgrims came here and more and more monks venerated Buddha here.
 In the jungle around the shrine appeared hundreds of smaller temples for meditation.

-As centuries passed, the centre of Sri Lankan civilization moved to the south-west and jungle returned to the north-east.
+As centuries passed, the center of Sri Lankan civilization moved to the south-west and jungle returned to the north-east.
 Former man-made landscape with impressive irrigation systems deteriorated and Mahaveli River changed its course.
-As a result stupa was not that easily accessible.
+As a result, the stupa was not easily accessible.
 Since the end of Anuradhapura Kingdom (the 9th century AD) this great shrine of the past was almost forgotten.
 When Europeans came, the area around Somawathie Stupa was sparsely populated and here were developed plantations.

-Somawathie Stupa rised from the realm of legends in 1947.
-Ancient stupa was in ruins and there was started reconstruction.
+Somawathie Stupa rose from the realm of legends in 1947.
+The ancient stupa was in ruins and there was started reconstruction.
 Works proceeded slowly and then were completely stopped by the terrible civil war in 1987.

 Terrorists killed many people in this area and tried to desecrate the shrine.
 But in this time period miracles started to happen here more and more often.
 Thus, when monks abandoned the shrine, a group of elephants (in floodplains of Mahaveli live numerous elephants) started to guard it.
 Every evening these animals left the forest and stood around the temple.

-Once a monk came and warned police that group of people is digging treasure at stupa.
-As policeman reached the spot, they found that somebody had digged indeed.
-Meanwhile monk somehow managed to disappear and policeman realised that in this locality monks have not been seen for years.
+Once a monk came and warned police that group of people is digging treasure at the stupa.
+As policeman reached the spot, they found that somebody had dug indeed.
+Meanwhile, monk somehow managed to disappear and policeman realized that in this locality monks have not been seen for years.

 As the civil war ended, reconstruction was completed.
 Now a new shell of stupa encloses the ancient one, the old stupa is not visible.